hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

-Assuming that the conversion between ``W_Root`` and ``PyObject*`` has a reasonable cost (as explained by the previous section), the overhead introduced by a single border-cross is still accettable, especially if the callee is doing some non-negligible amount of work.
+Assuming that the conversion between ``W_Root`` and ``PyObject*`` has a reasonable cost (as explained by the previous section), the overhead introduced by a single border-cross is still acceptable, especially if the callee is doing some non-negligible amount of work.

 However this is not always the case.
 There are basically three problems that